Jerusalem Talmud: Manuscripts

 The Leiden Jerusalem Talmud (Or.
-4720) is today the only extant complete manuscript of the Jerusalem Talmud and available at Leiden University Libraries.
-It was copied in 1289 by Jehiel ben Jekuthiel Anav and shows elements of a later recension.
-The additions which are added in the biblical glosses of the Leiden manuscript do not appear in extant fragments of the same Talmudic tractates found in Yemen, additions which are now incorporated in every printed edition of the Jerusalem Talmud.
-These Yemenite fragments, a consequence of isolation the Yemenite community, are important as source material (as evidenced below).
+4720) is today the only surviving complete manuscript of the Jerusalem Talmud.
+It was copied in 1289 by the Jewish scholar Jehiel ben Jekuthiel Anav and shows elements of a later recension.
+Today, it is held at Leiden University Libraries.
+The manuscript has biblical glosses which are absent from the Yemeni fragments of the same tractates (perhaps owing to the isolation of the Yemenite community).

 The Leiden manuscript is important in that it preserves some earlier variants to textual readings, such as in Tractate Pesachim 10:3 (70a), which brings down the old Hebrew word for charoset (the sweet relish eaten at Passover), viz. dūkeh (דוכה), instead of rūbeh/rabah (רובה), saying with a play on words: "The members of Isse's household would say in the name of Isse: Why is it called dūkeh?
 It is because she pounds [the spiced ingredients] with him."
 The Hebrew word for "pound" is dakh (דך), which rules out the spelling of rabah (רבה), as found in the printed editions.
 Yemenite Jews still call it dūkeh.

 Leiden University Libraries has digitised both volumes of the manuscript and made it available in its Digital Collections.

 Among the Hebrew manuscripts held in the Vatican Library is a late 13th-century – early 14th-century copy of Tractate Sotah and the complete Zeraim for the Jerusalem Talmud (Vat. ebr.
 133): Berakhot, Peah, Demai, Kilayim, Sheviit, Terumot, Maaserot, Maaser Sheni, Ḥallah and Orlah (without the Mishnah for the Tractates, excepting only the Mishnah to the 2nd chapter of Berakhot).
-L. Ginzberg printed variant readings from this manuscript on pp. 347–372 at the end of his Fragments of the Yerushalmi (New York 1909).
-Saul Lieberman printed variants at the end of his essay, ʿAl ha-Yerushalmi (Hebrew), Jerusalem 1929.
+Several sources have printed the variant readings from this manuscript (L. Ginzberg, Fragments of the Yerushalmi (New York 1909), pp. 347–372 and in the end of Saul Lieberman's essay ʿAl ha-Yerushalmi (Hebrew), Jerusalem 1929).
 Both editors noted that this manuscript is full of gross errors but also retains some valuable readings.